 Given these restrictions, SMR drives need system-level management in order to get the most out of them.

-An SMR drive is drive-managed if the surrounding data center treats it as a standalone drive, leaving the organization of data writes and edits to the drive itself.
+An SMR drive is drive-managed if the drive itself organizes whatever write tasks come from the host, usually by mimicking a traditional block storage device.
 A drive is host-managed if the data center uses special protocols to optimize drive performance.
-Host-management is preferable where possible, and is where innovation in SMR management at scale largely takes place.
+While drive-management enables compatibility with legacy host systems, host-management is preferable where possible, and is where innovation in SMR management at scale largely takes place.

 Shingled Magnetic Recording: The Drawbacks